 My publishing flows are numerous.
 From the iPad, I’ll publish only great photos to Flickr and Gurushots.
 I do a lot of publishing from the iPad to my blog too from the WordPress native app or Ulysses.
 On the iMac, I do publish to Flickr but also a lot of writing for my blog.
 This is also from the iMac that I maintain my Adobe Portfolio and my Unsplash profile page.

-Hopefully this blog post will give you just another point of view on photo processing workflows and maybe see ways to improve your.
+Hopefully, this blog post will give you just another point of view on photo processing workflows and maybe see ways to improve yours.
 You can find another (simpler) photo workflow here: https://burk.photos/photo-management.